monkeytypegame/monkeytype/backend/mongo-todo.md

 - Get google login working
 - Transfer leaderboard and other cloud functions
-- Reverse list of results on account page
 - spinning wheel on account page should dissapear after data is loaded
 - Account data should be updated when new result is added/test completed
 - Add email verification